 Also, don't leave them unbrined in the jar out of the fridge or they'll go bad.

-Note: commercially made salted eggs may have different storage instructions and usually have much longer shelf lives- I bought one in December that will last till April.
+Note: commercially made salted eggs may have different storage instructions and usually have much longer shelf lives.
+(If they're still covered in their salty covering, the longer you leave them, the saltier they get.)
+I bought one in December that will last till April.

 There are soooooo many ways to use homemade salted eggs although, sadly, the emphasis has traditionally been on the yolk so a lot of people end up throwing the white away.
 (Don't!
-Tips on using the whites below.)
+Tips on using the salted egg white below.)

-- to coat snacks such as salted egg popcorn, savoury cornflakes, chips, lotus roots or fish skin (For tips on how to make pop corn on the stove, click here)
+- to coat snacks such as salted egg popcorn, savoury cornflakes, potato chips, lotus root slices or fish skin (For tips on how to make pop corn on the stove, click here)

 - for stir-frying salted egg tofu, pork, chicken, crab (better than Singaporean chilli crab in my opinion!)